 5. Go solar

-Fall is one of the best times of the year to go solar in Arizona, and with the lucrative 30% solar tax credit ending this year, there has never been a better season to make the switch.
+Fall is one of the best times of the year to go solar in Arizona, and with the lucrative tax incentives, like the 26% solar tax credit, there has never been a better season to make the switch.
 Every Arizona resident has the unique opportunity to turn our most abundant natural resource into free, clean energy.
 Depending on budget and goals, a properly designed rooftop solar array can dramatically reduce, or even wipe away your monthly electricity bill.

-If you’ve been thinking about solar, now is the time to act to lock in the 30% ITC!
+If you’ve been thinking about solar, now is the time to act to lock in the 26% ITC!
 Contact one of our solar experts for a custom solar quote.
-If you aren't quite ready for a quote, you can download our complimentary whitepaper: Is Solar Right for You?
+If you aren't quite ready for a quote, you can download our complimentary guide: Is Solar Right for You?